gamedevware/charon/docs/advanced/commands/data_create.rst

      --dataBase "https://charon.live/view/data/My_Game/develop/"

 --entity
-   Name or identifier of an entity of the new document.
+   Name or identifier of the type (entity) of the new document.

    .. code-block:: bash